The ability to stop tics greatly improves the quality of life for Tourette’s patients and cannabis may play a role.

 Larger trials will confirm these results, but preliminary findings are promising that cannabis is a viable treatment for TS.

-CBD rich strains often help to remove anxiety and depression.
-As said above, strains with THC may be necessary for Tourette’s Patients due to its action on the CB1 receptors.
-Therefore, in some cases, absorption methods like THC patches could benefit the consumer, in that they are a longer and slower release.
+As stated above, strains with higher levels of THC may be necessary for Tourette’s patients due to its action on the CB1 receptors.
+Therefore, in some cases, absorption methods like THC patches could benefit the consumer, in that they provide a longer term, sustained release.
 Edibles provide perhaps the longest effects, but quick absorption methods like vaping or smoking can provide relief the fastest.

 Further, if the consumer is worried about smoking, know that vaping dry bud is free from the concerns of the EVALI crisis of late 2019.
 Further, vaping dry bud also removes any concerns about combustion via smoking.